19hours/sg-statutes/Acts/Arms and Explosives Act.md

 (d) any vessel belonging to or in the service of the Government or of any foreign government;

-(e) any hulk or magazine for the storage or deposit of explosives of the Government or the government of any Commonwealth country;
+(e) any hulk or magazine for the storage or deposit of explosives, or explosive precursors, of the Government or the government of any Commonwealth country;

 (f) such articles as form part of the ordinary armament of any vessel or as are required for the service of any vessel or the personal use of the crew or the passengers thereof;

 (g) the importation, exportation and possession, in accordance with such conditions as may be prescribed in rules made under this Act, of such arms and ammunition, forming part of the equipment of aircraft or carried therein for the personal use of passengers or crew, as may be permitted by such rules; or

-(h) the possession in the course of his duty of armsand explosives by any person employed by the Government, such possession being specially authorised by the head of his department.
+(h) the possession in the course of his duty of arms, explosives or explosive precursors by any person employed by the Government, such possession being specially authorised by the head of his department.

 [30/2002]